hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## Rotator Affector {#Rotator-Affector}

 This affector rotates particles in flight.
 This is done by rotating the texture.
-It’s extra attributes are:
+It's extra attributes are:

 <dl compact="compact">
 <dt>rotation_speed_range_start</dt> <dd>